 |St. Peter's Church||--||0.1 mi.
 West-Northwest of Central Speightstown|

-Vacationers can explore some other worthwhile local landmarks nearby.
+Visitors will explore some other intriguing local landmarks close to Speightstown.

-Another interesting landmark worth visiting is Holetown Monument.
-It is found within Holetown, 4.5 mi.
+Another landmark worth visiting is Holetown Monument.
+It is located in Holetown, 4.5 mi.
 South of central Speightstown.
 In honor of the first English landing in Barbados, which took place in 1625 by Captain John Powell, the Holetown Monument was erected.
 A well recognized landmark in Holetown, each year the opening celebrations for the annual Holetown Festival take place here.

 3Ws Monument: Worrell, Walcott, and Weekes; three cricket players who are legends in the Bahamas.
 The 3Ws Monument is built in honor of them, featuring busts of all the players surrounded by a small garden.

-The chart directly below provides you with some details regarding other kinds of places of interest to travelers.
+The following table enables you to get some key facts regarding other kinds of attractions of interest to vacationers.

 |3Ws Monument||Monument||Wanstead, 7.9 mi.
 South of Central Speightstown|